NCarson/makefile-for-js/README.md

     width='600' />

 - implicit rules for making JS files (like how you type `make` in C source and it compiles)
-- Management of project template configs and directory structure
 - Easy to modify to different needs.
 - Easy to use. self documenting.
 Well commented.